-- 40. An assessment should be made of those persons at risk if a fire occurs.
-This involves identifying the number and location of people working in the premises such as students, pupils, children and other persons who frequent the premises such as parents, visitors, and contractors.
-Visitors to the premises may be unfamiliar with the internal layout. - 41.
-The maximum numbers liable to be in the building at the same time should be determined.
-This can be anticipated from the size of the premises and knowledge of occupancy levels.
-There is guidance in Technical Annexe 13.8 for calculating potential occupancy capacity. - 42.
-The age and ability of children, pupils and students should be considered.
-Account should be taken of the vulnerability and supervision needs of children and of the lack of awareness and immaturity of young persons and this includes any young persons who may be employed.
-Consideration should be given to employees and others who may work alone such as cleaners and security staff and anyone who may be in isolated areas such as maintenance staff. - 43.
-Where premises are used for community activities or use by non-educational groups, there will be the potential for a wide range of persons to use the premises, often with unfamiliarity of the layout of the premises. - 44.
-Persons who have some form of disability may have difficulty in perceiving or responding to a fire or in leaving the premises if there is a fire and this must be considered.
+- An assessment should be made of those persons at risk if a fire occurs.
+This involves identifying the number and location of people working and other persons who frequent the premises such as visitors, customers and contractors.
+Visitors to the premises may be unfamiliar with the internal layout. - 42 The maximum numbers liable to be in the building at the same time should be determined.
+This can be anticipated from the size of the premises and knowledge of trading patterns.
+There is guidance in Technical Annexe 13.8 for calculating potential occupancy capacity. - 43 Account should be taken of the lack of awareness and immaturity of any young persons employed and consideration given to employees and others who may work alone such as cleaners and security staff and anyone who may be in isolated areas such as maintenance staff. - 44 Persons who have some form of disability may have difficulty in perceiving or responding to a fire or in leaving the premises if there is a fire and this must be considered.
 Alterations may have been made to the premises to increase accessibility for disabled persons in order to comply with the Disability Discrimination Act.
-In considering staff, children, pupils, students and visitors, any disability and associated difficulty should be identified.
-Information and guidance on the evacuation of disabled persons in the event of fire is available in Practical fire safety guidance: the evacuation of disabled persons from buildings. - 45.
-There are other persons who may have some reason for not being able to leave the premises promptly such as the elderly or parents with children.
-If there are occasions when parents will be in the premises and in a separate location from their children, this needs to be considered because parents are unlikely to leave the premises without their children in the event of fire.
+In considering staff and visitors, any disability and associated difficulty should be identified.
+Information and guidance on the evacuation of disabled persons in the event of fire is available in Practical fire safety guidance: the evacuation of disabled persons from buildings. - There are other persons who may have some reason for not being able to leave the premises promptly such as elderly customers or parents with children.